gatsbyjs/gatsby/docs/docs/starters.md

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
 This directory further contains following sub directories.

     - **`/components`**: This sub directory contains all the repetatvie sections of UI on your fron-tend.
+All components are written in special JavaScript syntax [JSX](https://reactjs.org/docs/introducing-jsx.html).
     - **`/images`**: Images used on your site will be under this directory.
     - **`/pages`**: Every component under this directory will be defined as a page of your site.